uablrek/cross-compile/README.md

 described below.

 I use Ubuntu Linux (on an x86_64 pc), so some ways may not work, or work differently, on other distros.
-But locally built tools like, [musl-cross-make](https://github.com/richfelker/musl-cross-make), should work.
+But locally built tools, like [musl-cross-make](https://github.com/richfelker/musl-cross-make), should work.